 Solar power is the third-largest renewable energy source after hydropower and wind power.
 The use of solar PV in power generation has also grown exponentially in the past few years.

 In 2020, it recorded a remarkable growth of 23% from 2019 alone.
 That is attributed to how affordable solar panels and financing have become.
+Solar leasing and power purchase agreements (PPA) have become the most common solar financing schemes.

 What is Solar Leasing?

-Think of it as leasing a car or having utility power on your home.
+Before going to a specific definition, let’s talk about solar PPA and leasing.
+They are both solar financing plans.
+Consider leasing a car or having utility power on your home.
 You don’t own the solar panels or solar system, but you pay monthly fees or per the purchase agreement to use it.

 What is a Solar Power Purchase Agreement (PPA)?

-A solar PPA is another solar financing plan that allows you to start using solar energy at no investment cost.
+A solar PPA is another solar financing plan that allows you to start using solar energy at no cost.
 It involves paying an agreed monthly amount per kilowatt-hour (kWh) of energy produced.
+That means you will likely pay more in summer than in winter.
 Like a solar lease, the solar company owns the solar system.

 You are only bound by the agreement document signed at the installation time.
 It is also on a contract basis.
-Upon expiry, the solar panels can be taken away by the company, or you can renew the contract.
+The company can take away the solar panels upon expiry, or you can renew the contract.
 You can also buy them at the market price.

 See Related: Greensky Finance Review: Is It Legit?